How to Choose a Sit-Stand Desk in Australia (2026 Buying Guide)

 Pairing with an Ergonomic Chair

 A standing desk is only half of the ergonomic equation.
 When you transition to sitting, your chair needs to support the movement.
-Chairs that encourage active sitting, like the HÅG Capisco or the LiberNovo Omni, are perfect companions for sit-stand desks because they are designed for dynamic movement and frequent posture changes.
+Chairs that encourage active sitting are perfect companions for sit-stand desks because they are designed for dynamic movement and frequent posture changes.

 5. Stability at Maximum Height

 To minimise wobble, look for desks with heavy steel frames, thick lifting columns, and wide feet.
 A heavier frame lowers the centre of gravity, anchoring the desk to the floor.
+High-quality Sit to Stand Desks are engineered to remain stable even at their maximum height.

 Quick Buyer's Checklist